KLaFleur/Science-Maps/README.md

 searches can be found [here](https://drive.google.com/open?id=1uSapi_Us20bfaV65zegpFPFT6kr9oFDk&usp=sharing).

-## Usage
-I wrote this script as a tool to discover trends in research practices.
-These insights are meaningful on a few levels.
-For one, it's fun to check out patterns in research for certain animals, plants, or geographical features (Figure.
-1).
-On a more serious note, the script can illuminate imbalances in research location, which can have serious social implications and dire consequences for the integrity of the research.

 ## Next Steps

+### looking for bias
+* Look into using [sentiment analysis] (https://en.wikipedia.org/wiki/Sentiment_analysis) to expose patterns in attitudes around polarizing topics like mental illness as they relate to location.

+### improving existing functions

-* Integrate a named entity recognition tool, such as the [Stanford Natural Language Processing group]'s (https://nlp.stanford.edu/) [Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.html) coupled with the geocoding function of the [Google Maps API](https://developers.google.com/maps/) to detect and get coordinates for locations that aren't loaded into the dictionary.
+* Integrate a named entity recognition tool, such as the [Stanford Natural Language Processing group's] (https://nlp.stanford.edu/) [Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.html) coupled with the geocoding function of the [Google Maps API](https://developers.google.com/maps/) to detect and get coordinates for locations that aren't loaded into the dictionary.

 * Add support for protected areas, mountain ranges, and forests around the world(only U.S. National parks are supported as of now)